mindspore-ai/docs/docs/mindinsight/docs/source_en/lineage_and_scalars_comparison.md

 ## Notices

-To ensure performance, MindInsight implements scalars comparison with the cache mechanism and the following restrictions:
+To ensure performance, MindSpore Insight implements scalars comparison with the cache mechanism and the following restrictions:

 - The scalars comparison supports only for trainings in cache.
 - The maximum of 15 latest trainings (sorted by modification time) can be retained in the cache.